 Are you wondering what’s the cheapest most nutritious foods?
-Or maybe even how you can eat clean for cheap?
-I love discovering healthy recipes that don’t cost a lot and uncovering new ways to buy affordable food when I’m broke.
+Or maybe you’re thinking how can I eat clean for cheap?
+I love discovering healthy recipes that don’t cost a lot.

 When you’re on a tight budget, or living paycheck to paycheck it may seem like it’s impossible to eat healthy.
 However, I’m here to tell you that you can do it!

 You really can eat healthy foods while sticking to your budget.
-To do it right it just takes a bit of planning, some creative cooking, and a little bit of knowledge.
+To do it successfully it takes a bit of planning, some creative cooking, and a little bit of knowledge.

 With the information you’ll find here, you may discover that eating healthy on a budget isn’t so difficult after all.
-You may even find that you prefer to eat healthy and ditching the junk food, prepackaged, and fast food is easier than you thought.
+You may even find that you prefer to eat healthy and ditching the junk food is easier than you thought.

 Steps To Eating Healthy On A Budget